-See below for answers to Frequently Asked Questions from employees on the Institute response to COVID-19.
+See below for answers to frequently asked questions on the Institute response to COVID-19.

 How do I access telehealth benefits?

-Benefits eligible employees enrolled in one of the MIT medical plans have access to licensed doctors and providers for minor medical and behavioral health care services with $0 copays, using live video visits on your favorite device.
+Benefits-eligible employees enrolled in one of the MIT medical plans have access to licensed doctors and providers for minor medical and behavioral health care services, through Blue Cross Blue Shield (BCBS) Well Connection, with $0 copays.

 I am enrolled in the MIT Traditional or MIT Choice Health Plan.
 I was previously seeing an out-of-network behavioral health provider via office visits.
-My provider has now switched to telehealth virtual visits temporarily due to the COVID-19 virus.
+My provider has switched to telehealth virtual visits during the pandemic.
 Will the MIT Traditional and MIT Choice Health Plans still cover the visits if they are now out-of-network telehealth visits?

-The MIT Traditional and Choice Plans will temporarily cover behavioral health out-of-network virtual visits, regardless of how the visit is conducted (telephonic or telehealth).
-The temporary coverage is outlined below:
+The MIT Traditional and Choice Plans cover behavioral health out-of-network virtual visits, regardless of how the visit is conducted (telephonic or telehealth).
+The coverage is outlined below:

 - The MIT Traditional Plan will reimburse up to $60 per visit (the remaining cost is the responsibility of the member).
 This aligns with how out of network office visits are paid on the Traditional Plan currently.
 If the out of network telehealth visits are for COVID related treatment, the cost-share will be waived.